Obama's environmental nominee in jeopardy from Senate Republicans

 Roy said that even if the current acting administrator, Bob Perciasepe, stays on in his role, McCarthy will be able to take the lead on Obama's climate agenda.

-Another member of Obama's energy team remained in limbo on Thursday, waiting for Senate action.

-Allison Macfarlane was renominated in March to a full term as chairwoman of the U.S. Nuclear Regulatory Commission, which she has led since July 2012.
+Allison Macfarlane, another member of Obama's energy team, was confirmed by the Senate on Thursday to a full term as chairwoman of the U.S. Nuclear Regulatory Commission, which she has led since July 2012.

-Her nomination, earlier held up by Boxer, was forwarded this week to the full Senate.
-Congress adjourns Friday until July 8.
-Macfarlane's term expires on June 30.

-Note: (This story is corrected with spelling to Senator Roy Blunt, not Blount, paragraph 10)